Adolfo Christlieb Ibarrola: Education & teaching

 Christlieb Ibarrola completed his primary studies at the Colegio Puente de Alvarado and his secondary studies at Colegio Frances Morelos.
 Following his primary and secondary studies, Christlieb Ibarrola went on to study at the School of Philosophy and Letters at the National Autonomous University of Mexico (Universidad Nacional Autónoma de México) (UNAM).
 Between the years of 1937 and 1939 he became an adviser to the school.
 From 1939 to 1945, Christlieb Ibarrola returned to Colegio Frances Morelos as a Professor of Mexican History.
-On August 27, 1941, Christlieb Ibarrola completed his law degree from the National School of Law, UNAM, later returning in 1954 as a Professor of Constitutional Law.
+On 27 August 1941, Christlieb Ibarrola completed his law degree from the National School of Law, UNAM, later returning in 1954 as a Professor of Constitutional Law.

 Partido Acción Nacional

 Adolfo Christlieb Ibarrola's career in politics is centered around his membership and rise within PAN.
-His personal relationships with numerous founders; Manuel Gómez Morín, Efrain Gonzalez Luna, Agustin Aragon, and Gustavo Molina Font, put him at the founding of the political organization.
+His personal relationships with numerous founders; Manuel Gómez Morín, Efraín González Luna, Agustin Aragon, and Gustavo Molina Font, put him at the founding of the political organization.
 Christlieb Ibarrola was originally offered membership in 1939, he declined, however he did assist in collecting the required signatures for the certification of the political organization.
 In 1958 Christlieb Ibarrola finally joined PAN, beginning his rise.